mittagessen/kraken/docs/ketos.rst

 .. _binary_datasets:

-In addition to training recognition models directly from XML and image files, a binary dataset format offering a couple of advantages is supported.
+In addition to training recognition models directly from XML and image files, a binary dataset format offering a couple of advantages is supported for recognition training.
 Binary datasets drastically improve loading performance allowing the saturation of most GPUs with minimal computational overhead while also allowing training with datasets that are larger than the systems main memory.
 A minor drawback is a ~30% increase in dataset size in comparison to the raw images + XML approach.

 To realize this speedup the dataset has to be compiled first: